gunnarmorling/quarkus-cds/README.md

 ./prepare-cds.sh
 ```

-Access localhost:8080/api and stop the Quarkus app trigger load of all relevant classes.
+Access localhost:8080/api to trigger the loading of all relevant classes.
+Stop the Quarkus app.
 Observe the created/updated _target/app-cds.jsa_ file.
 The file should have a size of ~32 MB.
 When not invoking the endpoint, the class data archive will be much smaller.